Muriel A. Howard: Academic interests

 Howard's professional and scholarly interests include the support of education; educational leadership; and the representation of women and minorities in both the academy and public service.

 Vice Presidency at the University at Buffalo

 Howard held the highest post at the University prior to becoming President of Buffalo State College.
 She was a member of UB President Bill Greiner's administrative team.

-Upon being named to her position as vice president for Public Service and Urban Affairs at UB, Howard had much to share regarding the vision for UB.
+Upon being named to her position as vice president for Public Service and Urban Affairs at UB, Howard had much to share regarding her vision for UB.

 Presidency at Buffalo State College

 As the leader of Buffalo State College, Howard headed a campus of more than 11,000 students; approximately 1,700 faculty and staff; and a financial operation of more than $214 million.
 She is also the first woman to have led the college.

 Appointment

 Former New York State Assembly Member Sam Hoyt graduated from the College and the college was in his district; he shared his perspective about Howard's appointment.

 Howard (then-Moore) began her leadership at the college as Interim President.